Easter Song, Keith Green, and Reflections on the Resurrection

 James D.G.
 Dunn comments:

 It should not go unobserved that if this insight is justified it provides some sort of solution to the long-perceived gulf between history and faith.
 For in the historical moment(s) of creation of the Jesus tradition we have historical faith.
-The problem of history and faith, we might say, has been occasioned by the fact that further down the stream of faith and history the two have seemed so difficult to reconcile… All I am saying at this point is that the actual Synoptic tradition, with its record of things Jesus said and did, bears witness to a continuity between pre-Easter memory and post-Easter proclamation, a continuity of faith (ibid, pp. 132 & 133).
+The problem of history and faith, we might say, has been occasioned by the fact that further down the stream of faith and history the two have seemed so difficult to reconcile . . .
+All I am saying at this point is that the actual Synoptic tradition, with its record of things Jesus said and did, bears witness to a continuity between pre-Easter memory and post-Easter proclamation, a continuity of faith (Jesus Remembered: Christianity in the Making, Volume I, pp. 132 & 133).

-In other words, the Historical Jesus Quest for 500 years has attempted to get behind the scenes of the Gospels to see what was really going on, the axiomatic assumption since the Enlightenment generally being, what is going on in front of the scenes, the actual play as recorded in the Gospels, is untrustworthy because in Lessing’s word merely “accidental”.
-500 years of abject failure in, one may rather definitively say, the stage or front of the scenes — the play as recorded in the Gospels — is all one will ever be able to see!
-And in the paraphrased words of Shakespeare’s Hamlet, the play’s the material wherein to catch the conscience of us all …
+In other words, the Historical Jesus Quest for 500 years has attempted to get behind the scenes of the Gospels to see what was really happening on the other side of the curtain, the axiomatic assumption since the Enlightenment generally being, what is going on in front on the Gospel stage, the actual play as recorded in the Gospels, is untrustworthy because in Lessing’s word merely “accidental.”
+500 years of failure in, one may rather definitively say, the stage or front of the scenes–the play as recorded in the Gospels–is all one will ever be able to see!
+And in the paraphrased words of Shakespeare’s Hamlet, “the play’s the thing wherein to catch the conscience of us all . . .”

 Dunn’s entire study is of a “Jesus Remembered” who is accessible equally to history and faith, wherein the only Jesus of history it is possible to discover is the Christ of faith.
-In light of 500 years of failed “historical Jesus questing”, yielding only a multiplicity of Jesuses historically “reconstructed” to look each time suspiciously like the reconstructionist is invariably projecting his/her bias (or preferred “Jesus” if you will) onto the Gospels’ Jesus, “it becomes clear that a theological and cultural agenda is the driving force rather than a desire to do better history (The Writings of the New Testament: An Interpretation, Third Edition, Luke Timothy Johnson, Minneapolis: Fortress Press, 2010, p, 629 — in Second Edition).”
+In light as said of 500 years of failed “historical Jesus questing,” yielding only a multiplicity of Jesuses historically “reconstructed” to look each time suspiciously like the reconstructionist him/herself is simply projecting his/her bias (or preferred “Jesus” if you will) onto the Gospels’ Jesus,

 Our formal upbringing evokes in us an elaborate set of emotional responses, operating within an articulate cultural framework.
 By the strength of these affections we assimilate this framework and uphold it as our culture… (ibid, p.
 70.)